Portfolio

 Our Urban Village Cohousing

-An cohousing project offers a promising, missing middle solution to Vancouver’s housing and social isolation crises.
+A missing middle cohousing project offers a promising solution to Vancouver’s housing and social isolation crises.

 North Vancouver active design study